Fleekshot/GPT/README.md

 This repo provides a simple real-time drawing board and chat application using Node.js, Express, and Socket.io.
 Multiple users can draw on the same canvas and chat simultaneously.
 New visitors see the previous drawings and chat history when they join.

 Features:
-- Color picker and eraser for the drawing board
+- Color picker and medium-sized eraser for the drawing board
 - Chat messages synchronized to everyone
 - Previous drawings/messages are sent to new participants